dolanske/curry.ts/README.md

 ### $()

-The primary selector which spanws a new chain.
+The primary selector which spanws a new chain

 - Definition
   ```ts